Noack-Oy/fnx51/docs/0x00-bare-metal/index.markdown

 "local echo", that needs to be turned off, or else everything appears twice.

+This is what such an exchange looks like.
+Lines starting with `>` show what you type on the keyboard.
+Lines starting with `<` are the response that is shown on the terminal screen.
+Lines that don't start with `<` or `>` are comments to explain what is going on.
+The `<` and `>` markers as well as any spaces in the messages are for readability only and don't belong to the actual communication.

+{% include_relative autobaud.ser %}

 There are additional parameters that change how the serial interface works.
 The defaults aussumed here are 1 start bit, 8 data bits, no parity and at least one stop bit.
 We will later go into detail about how all this works, because getting access to the serial interface is actually the first challenge we need to solve in our own code.

+## Blank Check

+Before we can load our own code into the microcontroller, we need to make sure that there isn't any code in there already.
+This is because it uses a special kind of memory called "flash ROM" to store the code.
+This kind of memory can be written to multiple times, but writing can only change individual bits from 1 to 0.
+The only way to get back from 0 to 1 is to erase an entire page of memory all at once, which changes all bits back to 1, also known as the "blank" state.